ozantunca/DispatcherJS/README.md

 ### Auto-emitted Events
 There are two events emitted automatically.
 One <code>'newListener'</code> which will be emitted when there is a new listener added to dispatcher.
 The other one is <code>'removeListener'</code> which will be emitted when a listener is removed.
 Only exception to this is when <code>dispatcher.removeAllListeners()</code> called because, you know, all listeners are removed including <code>removeListener</code> listeners.

+## Roadmap
+- .stopFlow() - A function in <code>context</code> that will prevent any other listeners from being executed after the current one.
+- .applyEmit( event[, args..] ) - A function in Dispatcher that returns a function which will send emit given event when executed.
+Useful for code simplying.